Lobuje East Peak 21 Days Map

 Why Lobuje East Peak ?

-• Sunset view over Everest from Kalapathar
+• Sunset view with amazing view of Mt.
+Everest from Kalapathar peak

-• Visiting the base camp of the highest mountain in the world
+• Visiting the base camp of the highest mountain in the world.

 • The view from the summit is amazing, i.e. Mt.
 Everest, Mt.
 Lhotse, Mt.
 Nuptse, Mt.
 Makalu, Mt.
 Pumori, Mt.
 Ama Dablam, Mt.
 Cho Oyu, Mt.
 Thamserku, and several others.